JerryFleming/PyDoc/library/os.rst

 .. data:: environb

-   Bytes version of :data:`environ`: a :term:`mapping` object representing the environment as byte strings. :data:`environ` and :data:`environb` are synchronized (modify :data:`environb` updates :data:`environ`, and vice versa).
+   Bytes version of :data:`environ`: a :term:`映射` object representing the environment as byte strings. :data:`environ` and :data:`environb` are synchronized (modify :data:`environb` updates :data:`environ`, and vice versa).